International Criminal Court investigation in Bangladesh/Myanmar

 The International Criminal Court Investigation in Bangladesh/Myanmar is an investigation by the International Criminal Court for crimes related to the deportation of Rohingya from Myanmar to Bangladesh that occurred since 1 June 2010 partly in Bangladesh and partly in Myanmar.
 The full investigation started on 14 November 2019.
-An arrest warrant for Min Aung Hlaing for crimes against humanity was requested on 27 November 2024.
+An arrest warrant for Min Aung Hlaing, then the commander-in-chief of Defence Services, for crimes against humanity was requested on 27 November 2024, and the application is being reviewed by Pre-Trial Chamber I.

 Jurisdiction and preliminary examination

 On 9 April 2018, ICC Prosecutor Fatou Bensouda requested that the court decide on its jurisdiction over the situation of the deportation of Rohingya from Myanmar to Bangladesh, given that Bangladesh was a state party to the Rome Statute but Myanmar was not.
 The court stated that it had jurisdiction under Article 12(2)(a) of the Rome Statute.

 Bensouda started a preliminary examination of the case in September 2018.
 She found "a reasonable basis to believe that at least 700,000 Rohingya" had been coercively deported, with the commission of crimes under Articles 7(1)(d), 7(1)(k) and 7(1)(h) of the Rome Statute, partly in Myanmar and partly in Bangladesh.
 On 4 July 2019 she requested permission to start a full investigation for events of the deportation starting since 9 October 2016.